 Policy Reference Plan's Objective & Implementation Issues for the LDP Policy 1 - Seek, where possible, that development within the Plan area is Monitoring is required Sustainable carried out in a manner in keeping with the goal of sustainable in order to gauge Development development.
 Require mitigation measures to minimise any whether or not this adverse impact from developers in those instances where the wider has been achieved. benefits to the area outweigh problems of incompatibility with the pursuit of sustainable development.
 Policy 2 - This Policy requires all development to be judged against a set of Development criteria.
 Criteria (h) states that built developments should where Criteria possible be built within those settlements that are the subject of inset maps.
 Policy 44 - This Landward Area policy states that built development should not General Land be located adjoining and outwith those settlements that are the Uses subject of inset maps.
 Policies 3 & 4 - Policy 3 states that development proposals should seek to conserve Landscape landscape features and sense of local identity, and strengthen and enhance landscape character.
-Policy 4 requires details of landscape treatment to be submitted with development proposals including, where appropriate, boundary D !' ' 40 0 44 treatment, treatment of settlement edge and impact on key views.
-B.4 /O Policies 13 & 14 - These policies protect against development which would affect the Monitoring/State of Natura 2000 Sites conservation interests for which a Special Area of Conservation, the Environment Special Protection Area or Ramsar Site and also those sites Report supporting species mentioned in Schedules 1, 5 and 8 of the Marrie a a a albia la la l Wildlife and Countryside Act 1981 and those habitats listed in May be possible just
+Deliev 4 requires details of leaderers the stream to be submitted Policy 4 requires details of landscape treatment to be submitted with development proposals including, where appropriate, boundary Delision 12.9.14 treatment, treatment of settlement edge and impact on key views.
+Manitaring/Ctata of Policies 13 & 14 - These policies protect against development which would affect the Monitoring/State of the Environment Natura 2000 Sites Special Protection Area or Ramsar Site and also those sites supporting species mentioned in Schedules 1, 5 and 8 of the Report Wildlife and Countryside Act 1981 and those habitats listed in May be possible just whund and Countryside Act 1301 and those habitats listed in inay be possible just